tristanmanchester/ScrambledSeg/README.md

    - H5 files: Integer arrays with class indices (0, 1, 2, 3, etc.)
    - TIFF files: Integer arrays with class indices, saved as uint8/uint16
 4. For visualization, use a discrete colormap (like 'tab10', 'Set1', or 'viridis') to view the results
+5. During inference, pass the same `--num_classes` (and `--in_channels` when applicable) to `predict_cli.py`.

+Key CLI options for inference workflows that mirror our experimental setup:

+- `--encoder_name`: Hugging Face model identifier (defaults to the ADE20k-finetuned SegFormer B4 backbone).
+- `--num_classes`: Controls how many discrete phases/materials are predicted.
+Include the background class.
+- `--in_channels`: Matches the number of channels used during training (typically 1 for tomography).
+- `--tile_size` / `--tile_overlap`: Tune tiling for large TIFFs.
+Default overlap is 64 pixels for smooth blending.
+- `--precision`: Choose between full precision (`32`), half precision (`16`), or BF16 (`bf16`) on supported GPUs.
+- `--cache_dir`: Location used to cache Hugging Face model weights for offline reproducibility.
+- `--no_pretrained`: Skip downloading pretrained weights and initialize the SegFormer from configuration only.

 Example visualization in Python:
 ```python